LoveDoLove-Forked-Projects/MineColab_Improved/README.md

 4. Setup Argo/ngrok/playit Tunnel (Opening a tunnel at port 25565) depending on the `tunnel_service` variable.
 5. Change the directory to the Minecraft server folder on Google Drive ("Minecraft-server" is the default, located in the root directory of your Google Drive.)
 6. List/Print the file list on the screen to indicate successful directory change.
-7. Startup the Minecraft server (with optimized JVM parameters from [Aikar's guide)](https://aikar.co/2018/07/02/tuning-the-jvm-g1gc-garbage-collector-flags-for-minecraft/) and from GC logging
+7. Startup the Minecraft server (with optimized JVM parameters from [Aikar's guide)](https://aikar.co/2018/07/02/tuning-the-jvm-g1gc-garbage-collector-flags-for-minecraft/) and from GC logging.

 Additionally, Minecolab [Improved] has more new features: